- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-There are a lot of reasons dog parents these days are excited about puzzle toys, and it’s not just that they’re fun for pups.
-They’re marketed as being tools for keeping a bored dog occupied, soothing anxiety in pups who struggle with separation, building your dog’s skills with their nose and paws, and encouraging engagement so powerful it counts toward exercise.
+There are a lot of reasons why dog parents are excited about puzzle toys these days, and it’s not just that they’re fun for pups.
+Puzzle toys are marketed as tools to keep bored dogs occupied.
+They also claim to soothe anxiety in pups who struggle with separation, build a dog’s skills with their nose and paws, and encourage engagement so powerful it counts toward a dog’s daily exercise.

 But can dog puzzle toys really do all that?
 Are they good for dogs in all those ways?

-We talked to Sara Richter, Certified Dog Behavior Consultant with the International Association of Animal Behavior Consultants about the effectiveness of puzzle toys, how to choose the best ones for your dog, and what to know before you buy.
+To find out, we talk to Sara Richter, Certified Dog Behavior Consultant with the International Association of Animal Behavior Consultants.
+In our research, we find out more about the effectiveness of dog puzzle toys, how to choose the best ones for your pup, and what to know before you buy.

 What Are Dog Puzzle Toys?

-Puzzle toys can look different, but at the most basic level, all are made to offer your dog both physical and mental stimulation.
+Puzzle toys come in a lot of varieties, but at the most basic level, all are made to offer your dog physical and mental stimulation.

-For dogs who aren’t food motivated, there hide-and-seek puzzle toys like the plush Hide a Squirrel: a plush log with holes where you can hide soft, squeaky squirrels your dog can dig out with their paws and mouth—great for burrowers and diggers who are prey driven.
-The work definitely engages dogs’ bodies and brains, but it may not be interesting enough for food-motivated pups.
+For dogs who aren’t food motivated, there are hide-and-seek puzzle toys like the Hide a Squirrel: a plush log with holes that you can stuff with soft, squeaky squirrels.
+Your dog then digs out the plush squirrels with their paws and mouth and plays with their reward.
+These toys are great for prey-driven burrowers and diggers but may not be interesting enough for pups who are more food-focused or less motivated by play.

 Are Puzzle Toys Good for Dogs?
 Experts Answer

 In general, the answer is a resounding yes—puzzle toys are good for dogs’ mental and physical health.
-Here’s the breakdown:
+Here’s the breakdown from our conversation with dog behavior consultant Sara Richter.

 Do dog puzzle toys alleviate boredom?